 (d) for any assistance provided to be subject to such conditions, limitations or restrictions as are specified in the order.

-185. Accountability
+185. Minister may require school to account for allocated moneys

 (1) The Minister may require a governing body to furnish to the Minister a report as to the application of moneys provided under this Division.

 (2) If —

-(a) the governing body fails to furnish any report required by the Minister;
+(a) the governing body fails to furnish any report required by the Minister; or

 (b) any condition, limitation or restriction on the use of moneys is not complied with; or